oCaioOliveira/StateControlStudy/README.md

 # Objective

-This project have a pourpose to study profoundly state control in angular and in future in flutter.
+This project have a pourpose to study profoundly state control in angular and flutter.

 ## NgrxTraining